hopandfork/cooperative-js/README.md

 # CooperativeJS #
-This simple project allows to connect WebBrowser running apps using the *client* and the NodeJS *server* based on WebSocket protocol.
+This simple project allows to connect Web Browsers running apps using the *client* and the NodeJS *server* based on WebSocket protocol.
 In the *examples* directory you can find a simple distributed Wordcount application.

 # Requirements #